Flank/flank/docs/readme.md

 ## Analytics

-Flank makes use of various analytics.
-For more information on what they are and how to control them please see [analyitics.md](analytics.md)
+Flank makes use of Bugsnag for analytics.
+For more information about analytics and how to control them please see [analyitics.md](analytics.md)

 ## Mock Servers